-The Town shall continue to coordinate with State, regional, county and local agencies to ensure mutual cooperation in the development of all appropriate resource planning and management plans prepared pursuant to Chapter 380, Florida Statutes as amended.
+The Town shall will continue to cCoordinate with State, regional, county and local agencies to ensure mutual cooperation in the development of all appropriate resource planning and management plans prepared pursuant to Chapter 380, Florida Statutes as amended.
 The Town will continue to monitor all other local governments' activities when notice is provided.
 The Town will continue to provide notice as required to other local governments and agencies on upcoming large development projects.
-The Town will continue to work closely with the Florida Department of Transportation, Treasure Coast Regional Planning Council, Palm Beach County, the City of West Palm Beach, TPA, Palm Beach County School District and the State of Florida on regional issues.
+The Town will continue to work closely with the Treasure Coast Regional Planning Council, Palm Beach County, the City of West Palm Beach, TPA and Palm Beach County School Board District and the State of Florida on regional issues.
 The Town will continue to maintain mutual aid agreements with other local governments with reference to fire service, police, and disaster preparedness.